Kotlin/dokka/docs/topics/runners/gradle.md

 </tab>
 </tabs>

-Alternatively, you can configure all tasks/formats at once, including [MultiModule](#multi-project-builds), [Partial](#partial-tasks) and [Collector](#collector-tasks) tasks:
+Alternatively, you can configure all tasks and output formats at the same time, including [MultiModule](#multi-project-builds), [Partial](#partial-tasks) and [Collector](#collector-tasks) tasks:

 <tabs group="build-script">